-What Is the Average Salary by Age in Oregon in 2024?
+What Is the Average Salary by Age in Oregon?

-What Is the Average Salary by Age in Oregon in 2024?
+What Is the Average Salary by Age in Oregon?

 Live in Oregon or thinking of moving there?
-If so, you might be interested in knowing where you stand salary-wise compared to other 49 states.
+If so, you might be interested to know where you stand salary-wise compared to the other 49 states.

-The latest figures from the U.S. Bureau of Labor Statistics (BLS) reports the average annual income for Oregonians is $66,710, That’s slightly higher than the average annual salary in the U.S. of $65,470.
+Households in Oregon earn an income that’s slightly above the U.S. median.
+The U.S. Census Bureau reports that the median household income in the state is $85,220, while the median annual income in the U.S. is $83,730.
 Of course, an individual’s yearly earnings depend on several factors, including their occupation, level of education, age, and professional experience.

-Here’s a closer look at the average salary in Oregon by age, city, and county, along with some of the highest paying jobs in the Beaver State:
+Here’s a closer look at the median salary in Oregon by age, city, and county, along with some of the highest-paying jobs.

 Track your credit score with SoFi